Black Sea Grain Initiative: Renewals

-On 16 November, Turkish president Recep Tayyip Erdoğan expressed confidence that it would be renewed for up to a year.
-The next day, the UN and Ukraine announced that the agreement had been extended for a further 120 days, with the new deadline being March 18, 2023.
+On 16 November 2022, Turkish president Recep Tayyip Erdoğan expressed confidence that it would be renewed for up to a year.
+The next day, the UN and Ukraine announced that the agreement had been extended for a further 120 days, with the new deadline being 18 March 2023.
 By March 2023, Turkey and the UN announced they were facilitating negotiations for a second extension of the deal, with discussions having taken place.
-Russia had previously stated that it would have accepted a renewal of the deal only if its own exports were unblocked, which had been previously hampered due to Western sanctions that had indirectly affected their agricultural industry.
+Russia had previously stated that it would have accepted a renewal of the deal only if its own exports were unblocked, which had been previously hampered due to international sanctions that had indirectly affected their agricultural industry.
 Later that month, Russia had proposed to renew the deal for only 60 days, which Ukraine had refused.
-However, by March 18, it was confirmed that the deal had been extended, though the UN nor Turkey had confirmed for how long.
+However, by 18 March, it was confirmed that the deal had been extended, though the UN nor Turkey had confirmed for how long.
 Despite this, Russia and Ukraine had both claimed the deal had been extended for 60 and 120 days, respectively.

+On 6 April 2023, Russian foreign minister Sergei Lavrov again visited Turkey to meet his counter-part Mevlüt Çavuşoğlu.
+Russia continues to claim that international sanctions are blocking Russian agricultural exports, but the actual reason is shipping companies' reluctance to move Russian products due to the war.
+Russian grain exports for the 2022/23 season that ended in the summer of 2023 were at a record high due to record shipments to Saudi Arabia, which does not impose sanctions.
+In mid-May 2023, the deal was once again extended for 60 days, expiring on 18 July.